slindgre/worksheet-1/Worksheet1.md

 **Brady**: https://github.com/brady-j-garvin

 Hope to get out of the course: further understanding of students' ways of thinking, especially approaches that differ from the computer science mindset; improved ability to help students strengthen their computation thinking; knowledge that students have finished the class with a better understanding of computer science and better able to incorporate computers into their fields of interest

 Project ideas: interactive fiction; interactive music; tile-based video game; physics simulation; multilingual social media with translation aids, minimal CAD interface for a 3D printer

 **Ann**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Bo**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Brandon**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Brian**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Garrett**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Hunter**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Jennifer**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Jerrid**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Josh**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Katie**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Kramer**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Maggie**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Nick**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Nicole**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Olivia**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Patrick**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Ryan**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Sean**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Seth**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Smith**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Tyler**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Wynston**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 **Zach**:

-Hope To Get Out Of The Course:
+Hope to get out of the course:

-Project Ideas:
+Project ideas:

 ----